 When you clap eyes on this route’s scenic climax you might call it “incredible,” “amazing,” “awesome,” “bizarre,” “crazy,” “out of this world.”
 An “anomaly” is the simplest, accurate way to describe it.
 It’s the result of an intense mix of geologic forces.
 But what ignites the projectile adjectives rocketing from your brain is the initial reaction—irresistible to all but a resolute scientist—that you’re witnessing a supernatural phenomenon.
 Hence the name.
 This hike, however, isn’t a one-view wonder.
 Our slickrock route to and from the caldron is a joyous romp.

 Feast on a buffet of canyon-country wonders.
 Soon after starting, we’ll pause for reverent admiration of a fascinating, 1000-year old Archaic rock-art panel.
 Then we’ll work our way to the riparian floor of a steep-walled canyon where the distance between us and civilization is comforting.
 After switchbacking up to a colossal arch, we’ll begin roaming over unnamed, rarely visited, slickrock domes, where we’ll have frequent, striking vistas of Grand Staircase—Escalante National Monument.

 ROUTE: round trip or circuit LENGTH: 4 hours

-Descending into a creek canyon, we’ll hike on slickrock and among boulders until we reach a short drop where hands-on scrambling is necessary for a couple minutes.
-This brief passage will thwart anyone with vertigo.
-The remainder of the route is straight-forward hiking.
-A curving ascent leads among pinyon and juniper, then onto ramping sandstone, to the summit of the dome we call “Private Island,” where we’ll gaze across a great swath of canyon country.
+Descending into a creek canyon, we’ll hike on slickrock and among boulders to a short drop where hands-on scrambling is briefly necessary.
+We’ll hop the creek and resume hiking.
+Our ascent leads among pinyon and juniper, then onto ramping sandstone.
+Atop the dome we call “Private Island,” we’ll gaze across a great swath of canyon country.
 Ambitious?
 We’ll loop back through a majestic, rarely-seen canyon where scrambling is again briefly required.

 Flirting With Death